 Class B Member - The Trust and any other Person hereafter admitted to the Company as a Class B Member as provided in this Agreement, but such term does not include any Person who has ceased to be a Class B Member in the Company.

-Code - the Internal Revenue Code of 1986.
+Code - the Internal Revenue Code of 1986, as amended from time to time, together with the regulations thereunder, as in effect from time to time.
+Section references to the Code are to the Code as in effect at the date of this Agreement and any subsequent provisions    of the Code amendatory thereof, supplemental thereto or substituted therefor.

 Company - Recital 1.